eduzavarce/virtual_pet/docs/use-cases/05-authentication-service.md

 - Development environment is set up

 ## Main Flow
+### Keycloak Integration
+1. Developer sets up and configures Keycloak server for the Virtual Pet application
+2. Developer configures Keycloak realms, clients, and security settings
-1. Developer implements a secure user registration system with proper validation and password encryption
+3. Developer configures user registration and login flows in Keycloak
-2. Developer implements JWT-based authentication for secure user login and session management
-3. Developer implements token refresh mechanisms for maintaining user sessions
-4. Developer integrates OAuth2 authentication with popular social platforms (Google, Facebook)
+4. Developer configures OAuth2/OpenID Connect for social login integration (Google, Facebook)
-5. Developer implements role-based access control (RBAC) for different user types
+5. Developer sets up role-based access control (RBAC) in Keycloak
-6. Developer implements secure password reset functionality for account recovery
+6. Developer configures password policies and recovery mechanisms in Keycloak
-7. Developer configures event publishing for user registration, authentication, and role changes
+7. Developer integrates the API Gateway with Keycloak for token validation and authorization
-8. Developer implements event consumption for relevant system-wide changes
+8. Developer configures event listeners in Keycloak to publish authentication events
-9. User registers for a new account with username, password, and required information
+9. User registers for a new account through Keycloak's registration page
-10. User logs in using username and password to receive JWT token
+10. User logs in using username and password through Keycloak
-11. User logs in using social media accounts through OAuth2 integration
+11. User logs in using social media accounts through Keycloak's OAuth2 integration
-12. User resets password through secure password recovery process
+12. User resets password through Keycloak's password recovery process
-13. Administrator manages user accounts and permissions through administrative interface
+13. Administrator manages user accounts and permissions through Keycloak's admin console

+### User Service Implementation
+14. Developer implements the User Service for managing user profiles and preferences
+15. Developer implements user profile management functionality
+16. Developer implements user preferences and settings management
+17. Developer configures event consumption from Keycloak for user-related events
+18. Developer configures event publishing for user profile and preference changes
+19. User manages their profile information through the User Service
+20. User configures their preferences and settings through the User Service

 ## Alternative Flows
+### Keycloak Integration
-- If registration validation fails, appropriate error messages should be displayed
+- If Keycloak registration validation fails, appropriate error messages should be displayed
-- If authentication fails, appropriate error messages should be displayed
+- If Keycloak authentication fails, appropriate error messages should be displayed
-- If password reset is requested, a secure link should be sent to the user's email
+- If password reset is requested, Keycloak will send a secure link to the user's email
-- If token refresh fails, the user should be redirected to login
+- If token refresh fails, the user should be redirected to Keycloak login

+### User Service
+- If user profile update fails, appropriate error messages should be displayed
+- If user preferences cannot be saved, the system should retry or notify the user
+- If event consumption from Keycloak fails, the User Service should implement retry mechanisms

 ## Postconditions
+### Keycloak Integration
+- Keycloak is properly configured and integrated with the Virtual Pet application
-- Users can securely register for new accounts
+- Users can securely register for new accounts through Keycloak
-- Users can authenticate using username/password or social login
+- Users can authenticate using username/password or social login through Keycloak
-- Users can maintain their session through token refresh
+- Users can maintain their session through Keycloak token refresh
-- Users can recover their accounts through password reset
+- Users can recover their accounts through Keycloak's password reset functionality
-- Administrators can manage user accounts and permissions
+- Administrators can manage user accounts and permissions through Keycloak's admin console
-- Authentication events are published for other services to consume
+- Authentication events from Keycloak are published for other services to consume

+### User Service
+- User Service is properly implemented and integrated with Keycloak
+- Users can manage their profiles through the User Service
+- Users can configure their preferences and settings through the User Service
+- User profile and preference changes are published as events for other services to consume
+- User Service consumes relevant events from Keycloak and other services

 ## Related User Stories
+### Keycloak Integration
+- US1: Set up and configure Keycloak for the Virtual Pet application
+- US2: Configure Keycloak realms, clients, and security settings
-- US1: Implement a secure user registration system
+- US3: Configure user registration and login flows in Keycloak
-- US2: Implement JWT-based authentication
-- US3: Implement token refresh mechanisms
-- US4: Integrate OAuth2 authentication with popular social platforms
+- US4: Configure OAuth2/OpenID Connect for social login integration
-- US5: Implement role-based access control (RBAC)
+- US5: Set up role-based access control in Keycloak
-- US6: Implement secure password reset functionality
+- US6: Configure password policies and recovery mechanisms in Keycloak
-- US7: Publish user registration events to Kafka
-- US8: Publish user authentication events to Kafka
-- US9: Publish role change events to Kafka
-- US10: Consume relevant events from other services
+- US7: Integrate the API Gateway with Keycloak
+- US8: Configure event listeners in Keycloak
-- US11: Register for a new account
+- US9: Register for a new account through Keycloak
-- US12: Log in using username and password
+- US10: Log in using username and password through Keycloak
-- US13: Log in using social media accounts
+- US11: Log in using social media accounts through Keycloak
-- US14: Reset password if forgotten
+- US12: Reset password through Keycloak
-- US15: Manage user accounts and permissions
+- US13: Manage user accounts and permissions through Keycloak's admin console

+### User Service
+- US14: Implement the User Service for managing user profiles and preferences
+- US15: Implement user profile management functionality
+- US16: Implement user preferences and settings management
+- US17: Configure event consumption from Keycloak
+- US18: Configure event publishing for user profile and preference changes
+- US19: Manage profile information through the User Service
+- US20: Configure preferences and settings through the User Service